Native Hierarchical and Compositional Representations with Subspace Embeddings: Introduction

-To address these fundamental limitations, we propose an alternative that extends Euclidean vector representations: instead of mapping a concept to a single point, we embed it as a linear subspace in $\mathbb{R}^d$, the span of a set of learned vectors.
-This framework shifts our understanding of conceptual representation from ``what a concept is'' to ``the set of all its possible realizations''.
-This enables an interpretable geometric understanding of conceptual properties: \begin{itemize} \item Generality and specificity are captured by subspace dimensionality, where higher dimensions denote broader concepts \textit{e.g.}, animal vs. dog. \item Hierarchy is naturally modeled by subspace inclusion, where a more specific concept's subspace is contained within a more general one. \item Logical operations are directly mapped to linear-algebraic operations: conjunction as subspace intersection, disjunction as linear sum (span), and negation as the orthogonal complement.
-This provides interpretable logical reasoning in the embedding space (Fig. \ref{fig:overview}). \end{itemize} A key advantage of our approach is its compatibility with Euclidean geometry, preserving learnability and allowing seamless integration with highly efficient dot product-based similarity search methods \cite{douze2024faiss, johnson2019billion}.
+We propose an alternative that extends Euclidean vector representations: instead of mapping a concept to a single vector, we embed it as a linear subspace \textit{i.e.}, the span of a set of basis vectors.
+This enables an interpretable geometric understanding of conceptual properties.
+First, generality and specificity are captured by the subspace dimension, with higher-dimensional subspaces denoting broader concepts \textit{e.g.}, animal vs. dog.
+Second, hierarchy is naturally modeled by subspace inclusion, where a more specific concept's subspace is contained within a more general one.
+Finally, logical operations are directly mapped to linear-algebraic operations: conjunction as subspace intersection, disjunction as linear sum (span), and negation as the orthogonal complement (Fig. \ref{fig:overview}).

-Learning such subspace representations presents a unique challenge, as the space of subspaces with varying dimensions forms a non-smooth stratified manifold.
-We overcome this by parameterizing subspaces with soft orthogonal projection operators, which ensure differentiability and enable end-to-end learning of subspace orientation and dimension.

-We validate our framework across diverse lexical and textual entailment tasks, demonstrating its power and versatility.
-On \textsc{WordNet}, we attain new state-of-the-art results in link prediction and reconstruction benchmarks.
-When transferred to \textsc{HyperLex}, a graded lexical entailment task, our embeddings significantly outperform prior methods without requiring any task-specific tuning.
-For Natural Language Inference (NLI) on SNLI, our approach offers a novel geometric and interpretable formulation of textual entailment.
-It not only surpasses the accuracy of bi-encoder baselines but also provides direct insights into the model's reasoning by aligning semantic entailment with geometric inclusion.
-In fact, by training our models for entailment (or hypernymy), we indirectly learn embeddings that are amenable to logical composition via conjunctions, disjunctions and complements.
-Further, as the dimensionality of the learned subspaces correlates with \textit{generality}, our approach natively supports compression.

-In summary, our key contributions are: \begin{itemize} \item A novel embedding framework that represents concepts as subspaces, enabling logical operations (conjunction, disjunction, negation). \item A spectral regularization technique that enables differentiable, end-to-end learning of subspaces with varying dimensions via projection operators, addressing a core challenge in learning structured geometric embeddings. \item A significant performance improvement on \textsc{WordNet} reconstruction and hierarchy recovery and a novel interpretable geometric reasoning paradigm for Natural Language Inference, without resorting to task-specific loss functions or direct logical supervision. \end{itemize}